Unity-Technologies/com.unity.multiplayer.rfcs/text/0035-physics.md

 ### Mixed Simulation Player Collision

+If two player controlled dynamic rigidbodies collide this will result in two dynamic/kinematic collisions as if both players where running against an immovable object.

 ### Mixed Simulation Joints

 Joints between two dynamic rigidbodies which are owned by different peers will not resolve properly.
 This is not a scenario which we can support.
 The joints will instead act as if all the the Rigidbodies which are not controlled by the controller of the corresponding Rigidbody were kinematic.